 - Pamela E. Scott-Johnson, Dean, College of Natural and Social Sciences—California State University Los Angeles

 - Robert A. Kolvoord, Dean, College of Integrated Science and Engineering (CISE) — James Madison University

 - Susan R. Singer, Vice President for Academic Affairs and Provost — Rollins College

 The pandemic has changed more than our current use of space.
 It has stimulated a conversation about a radical evolution in our conception of learning spaces.
-The LSC session at the 2021 AAC&U Annual Conference will be an opportunity faculty and administrators from institutions of all types to explore questions that campuses are asking and should be asking as they shape and reshape environments in which learners experience learning.
-2020 has been a challenging years for thinking about repurposing spaces, about how attention to space matters now and into the future, about how spaces serve broader institutional goals in the service of equity and inclusivity.
-This discussion will be shaped around questions that have emerged from conversations among academics and architects involved with the LSC during 2020.
+The LSC session at the 2021 AAC&U Annual Conference was an opportunity for faculty and administrators from institutions of all types to explore questions that campuses are asking and should be asking as they shape and reshape environments in which learners experience learning.
+2020 has been a challenging year for thinking about repurposing spaces, about how attention to space matters now and into the future, about how spaces serve broader institutional goals in the service of equity and inclusivity.
+This discussion was shaped around questions that have emerged from conversations among academics and architects involved with the LSC during 2020.

 Our common need is to identify questions to be asked in order that a foundation for planning evolves as campuses respond to the COVID-19 challenge.
 In Spring 2020, a small, representative group within the LSC began convening to identify and explore such questions.
 The goal was to begin to gather interesting questions being asked, “aha” ideas in how spaces are being repurposed, reimagined for the 2020 – 2021 academic year, and gain an emerging sense from the community about what next.